 India.
 The value of a fund's investments in Indian securities may be affected by, among other things, political developments, rapid changes in government regulation, state intervention in private enterprise, nationalization or expropriation of foreign assets, legal uncertainty, high rates of inflation or interest rates, currency volatility, and civil unrest.
 Moreover, the Indian economy remains vulnerable to natural disasters, such as droughts and monsoons.
+Natural disasters may become more frequent and severe as a result of global climate change.
+Given the particular vulnerability of India to the effects of climate change, disruptions in international efforts to address climate-related issues may have a disproportionate impact on a fund's investments in the country.
 In addition, any escalation of tensions with Pakistan may have a negative impact on India's economy and foreign investments in India.
 Likewise, political, social and economic disruptions caused by domestic sectarian violence or terrorist attacks may also present risks to a fund's investments in India.